tanmoy050/Deevloper-tanmoy/README.md

 # Deevloper-tanmoy
-This is a simple calculator using jsp
+This is a simple calculator in python.